imrickysu/ZYNQ-Cookbook/recipe/ZynqConfigBitFromQspi.md

-# ZYNQ Configure Bitstream from QSPI Flash
+# How to make ZYNQ Boot from QSPI Flash with Only Bitstream?

 ## Steps
 1. [Create a new project in Vivado](../ingredients/Vivado-CreateProject.md)